ImAgent: A Unified Multimodal Agent Framework for Test-Time Scalable Image Generation: Introduction

 While effective, these methods typically require additional components, such as a language model for prompt enhancement, a generative model for image synthesis, and a vision-language model for evaluation, thereby increasing memory consumption and computational cost.
 Moreover, they are often applied independently, requiring human intervention to determine the optimal approach for a given case, which substantially limits the efficiency of test-time scaling and leads to unnecessary computational overhead.

 In this paper, we aim to construct a universal agent for image generation that can adaptively select the optimal action for a given case, allocate computational resources accordingly, and execute the selected action within the agent itself without relying on any external models.
 This design enables more efficient test-time scaling.
-Thanks to recent advances in unified multimodal models~\cite{deng2025emerging,wu2025janus,wu2025janus,xie2024show,qin2025lumina}, which integrate text generation, image generation, and visual understanding within a single framework, this assumption becomes attainable.
+Thanks to recent advances in unified multimodal models (UMMs)~\cite{deng2025emerging,wu2025janus,xie2024show,qin2025lumina}, which integrate text generation, image generation, and visual understanding within a single framework, this assumption becomes attainable.
 Building upon this foundation, we introduce \ours, a training-free unified multimodal agent designed to perform efficient test-time scaling for image generation.

 Specifically, \ours\ is built around a policy controller that serves as its ``brain'', determining whether an image requires refinement based on the observation history and deciding which action should be invoked in the next step.
 Under its coordination, multiple predefined generation actions, such as \textit{Prompt Enhancement with CoT}, \textit{Image Detail Refinement}, and \textit{Best-of-N Sampling}, operate collaboratively within a unified framework.
-Notably, all these actions are executed internally through the agent itself.
 Through this dynamic interaction, \ours\ transforms what was previously a manually assembled pipeline into a self-organizing agent capable of reasoning, generation, and self-improvement, thereby enhancing the efficiency of test-time scaling.
+Notably, both the policy controller and all action executions are implemented entirely within the same unified model, without introducing any external modules or auxiliary networks.